bonjourmalware/partoche/README.md

 Note that to use this mode, you must create an API access with access to the indexes handling Melody data and update the `config/config.yml` file accordingly.

 # Limitations
-Partoche has been developed and tested with Elasticsearch 7.x.
+Partoche has been developed and tested with Elasticsearch 7.x and Python 3.8.

 # Reputation emojis
 These can be customized in the `config/config.yml` file.